jac99/Egonn/README.md

 To evaluate a pretrained model run below commands.
 Ground truth poses between different traversals in all three datasets are slightly misaligned.
-Use option `--icp_refine` to refine ground truth poses using ICP.
+To reproduce results from the paper, use option `--icp_refine` to refine ground truth poses using ICP.

 ```
 cd eval